itlab-vision/dl-benchmark/README.md

    `--machine_list` configuration file, with a list of machines on which plan to deploy.

    After this stage, there is a docker container at each computer.

-1. It is required to copy the datasets for inference using the following command:

-   `docker cp /tmp/data/ImageNet OpenVINO_DLDT:/tmp/data/`

 ## Startup example